“Every bit as entertaining as it is educational” Scientific American

 - "It’s an intoxicating book, combining equal parts medicinal lore and history, and fizzing with factual oddities."

-Previous talks have been hosted by Tales of the Cocktail, American Ancestors, University of Washington Health Sciences Library, Campari headquarters, the Mutter Museum, the United States Bartenders' Guild Hawaii, and the Bourbon Women Book Club among others.
+Previous talks have been hosted by Tales of the Cocktail, American Ancestors, University of Washington Health Sciences Library, Campari headquarters, the Mutter Museum, the United States Bartenders' Guild Hawaii, the California Book Club, and the Bourbon Women Book Club among others.

 - A video interview on ABC News